Clinical Specialist Jobs at Mayo Clinic with Visa Sponsorship

 Responsibilities

-The Clinical Nurse Specialist (CNS), also known as an Advanced Practice Registered Nurse (APRN), works collaboratively to improve the quality of patient care and promote desired patient outcomes in a designated population/specialty practice.
-The CNS functions as a leader within the three spheres of influence (Patient/Client, Nurses and Nursing Practice, Organization/System), and is an active participant in the nursing leadership team within a nationally recognized healthcare system, supporting evidence-based practice, quality improvement, and clinical practice advancement.
-This role provides an opportunity to lead clinical practice, mentor nursing teams, and drive improvements in patient care outcomes.
+The Clinical Nurse Specialist (CNS) works collaboratively to improve the quality of patient care and promote desired patient outcomes in a designated population/specialty practice.
+The CNS functions as a leader within the three spheres of influence (Patient/Client, Nurses and Nursing Practice, Organization/System) and is an active participant in the nursing leadership team.
+As an advanced practice expert, the CNS plays a vital role in elevating clinical practice, supporting evidence-based care, and driving excellence across the care continuum—reflecting Mayo Clinic Florida’s commitment to innovation, quality, and patient-centered outcomes.

-- Master’s degree with a major in nursing (MSN) with a Clinical Nurse Specialist (CNS) focus.
-Doctorate of Nursing Practice (DNP) degree preferred.
+- Master's degree with a major in nursing with a Clinical Nurse Specialist focus.
+Doctorate of Nursing Practice degree preferred.

 - Flexibility to adjust schedule to meet patient needs and CNS workload.